afeldman-nm/vllm-enc-dec-rfc/how-to.md

 ### Parallelizing cross-attention $W_Q$ $W_K$ $W_V$ parameter matrices

-Cross-attention complicates the parallel GEMM computations against the $W_Q$, $W_K$, $W_V$ parameter matrices, [for reasons described in the encoder/decoder RFC](rfc.md#low-hanging-fruit-improve-efficiency-of-the-parallel-cross-attention-qkv-computation); essentially the Q/K/V computation must operate on both the previous-layer decoder hidden states and also encoder output hidden states.
-The same section of the RFC proposes a near-term workstream to address the issue.
+Cross-attention complicates the parallel GEMM computations against the $W_Q$, $W_K$, $W_V$ parameter matrices, [for reasons described in the encoder/decoder RFC](rfc.md#low-hanging-fruit-improve-efficiency-of-the-parallel-cross-attention-qkv-computation): the Q/K/V computation must operate on both the previous-layer decoder hidden states and also encoder output hidden states; however, `QKVParallelLinear.forward()` is designed to operate on only a single input.

 In the mean time, the following workaround was [employed in BART](https://github.com/vllm-project/vllm/blob/21b9c49aa37c7ba08590a99b0d4f15f86439c8f9/vllm/model_executor/models/bart.py#L359-L365) to parallelize the Q/K/V computation: